Privacy & Data Protection Notice

 Data Protection by Design and Default:

-- Zero caching by external providers unless specifically configured
+- Zero caching by external AI providers unless specifically configured

 - Regular security assessments and updates